grobertrambo/x12/notepad++plugin/README.txt

 The py needs python script plugin added to notepad++ from the plugin manager Select X12 language higlighting of syntax execute the x12.py script to {editor.replace ("~", "\n")}
-simple script entry replace blob with column of formatted tex
+simple script entry replaces blob with column of formatted text

 #TODO